Adversarial Exposure Attack on Diabetic Retinopathy Imagery Grading: Experiments

-We first demonstrate the attack capability of our method by evaluating the adversarial examples crafted for ResNet50.
-We should compare all methods based on the image quality of adversarial examples as well as the attack success rate for fair comparison.
-Therefore, we tune parameters for different attacks to generate multiple success rate-SSIM/BRISQUE curves for clear visualization comparison.
-To be concrete, we tune the maximum perturbation value of additive-perturbation-based attacks ranging from $16$ to $64$ and the step size of our attack methods (\ie, BEF and CBEF), \ie, $\alpha$ in Eq.~\ref{eq:conv_bracketed_obj_opt}, from $0.005$ to $0.1$.
+In this part, we demonstrate the attack capability of our method by evaluating the success rate of adversarial examples crafted for ResNet50.
+We compare all methods based on the image quality of adversarial examples as well as the attack success rate for a fair comparison.
+Specifically, we tune parameters for different attacks to generate multiple success rate-SSIM/BRISQUE curves for clear visual comparison.
+For example, we change the maximum perturbation values of additive-perturbation-based attacks ranging from $16$ to $64$ and the step size of our attack methods, $\alpha_w$ and $\alpha_k$ in Eq.~\eqref{eq:conv_bracketed_obj_opt}, from $0.005$ to $0.1$.